matthew-millard/coding-bootcamp-notes/course-notes.md

 #### Truthy and Falsey

 Truthy and Falsey
-If you write a single variable (like numApples in the example below) as the condition of an if/else statement, JavaScript checks for a truthy or a falsey value.
+If you write a single variable as the condition of an if/else statement, JavaScript checks for a truthy or a falsey value.

 ``` javascript
 const numApples = 135